 The hotel is set high on a hillside on a green tea estate, a 25-minute drive from Galle's fort.

 Colombo’s Bandaranaike International Airport is 150km away from the hotel; Sri Lankan Airlines is the only carrier that flies direct from Sydney and select European destinations.
-Call our Smith24 team to arrange flights and transfers (US$130 each way).
+Call our Smith24 team to arrange hotel transfers (US$95 each way for up to three guests).

 Galle station is 15km away, with services connecting to major cities including Kalutara and Hikkaduwa.
 The three-hour rail ride from Colombo’s Fort Station to Galle is a lesson in cultural immersion, both inside the carriages and out.